Constrained Polynomial Zonotopes: Introduction

 An important subclass of polytopes are zonotopes \cite[Chapter~7.3]{Ziegler1995}.
-Since zonotopes can be represented compactly by so-called generators, they are well-suited for the representation of high-dimensional sets.
-Furthermore, linear map, Minkowski sum, and Cartesian product can be computed exactly and efficiently \cite[Tab.~1]{Althoff2016c}.
+Since zonotopes can be represented compactly by so-called generators, they are well suited for the representation of high-dimensional sets.
+In addition, linear maps, Minkowski sums, and Cartesian products can be computed exactly and efficiently \cite[Table~1]{Althoff2016c}.
 Two extensions of zonotopes are zonotope bundles \cite{Althoff2011f} and constrained zonotopes \cite{Scott2016}, which are both able to represent any bounded polytope.
 Constrained zonotopes additionally consider linear equality constraints for the zonotope factors, whereas zonotope bundles represent the set implicitly by the intersection of several zonotopes.
-A special case of zonotopes are multi-dimensional intervals.
+Two special cases of zonotopes are parallelotopes, which are zonotopes with linearly independent generators, and multi-dimensional intervals.
 Since intervals are not closed under linear map, algorithms computing with intervals often split them to obtain a desired accuracy \cite{Jaulin2006}.

 Common non-convex set representations are star sets, level sets, Taylor models, and polynomial zonotopes.
-The concept of star sets \cite{Bak2017b} is similar to the one of constrained zonotopes, but logical predicates instead of linear equality constraints are used to constrain the values of the zonotope factors.
+The concept of star sets \cite{Duggirala2016,Bak2017b} is similar to the one of constrained zonotopes, but logical predicates instead of linear equality constraints are used to constrain the values of the zonotope factors.
 Level sets of nonlinear functions \cite{Osher2006} can represent any shape.
-While star sets and level sets are very expressive (see Fig. \ref{fig:RelationsSetRepresentations}), it is for many of the relevant operations unclear how they are computed (see Tab.~\ref{tab:setRep}).
+While star sets and level sets are very expressive (see Fig. \ref{fig:RelationsSetRepresentations}), it is for many of the relevant operations unclear how they are computed (see Table~\ref{tab:setRep}).
 Taylor models \cite{Makino2003} consist of a polynomial and an interval remainder part.
-A generalization of Taylor models are polynomial zonotopes, which were first introduced in \cite{Althoff2013a}.
-A computational efficient sparse representation of polynomial zonotopes was recently introduced in \cite{Kochdumper2019}.
-Due to their polynomial nature, Taylor models and polynomial zonotopes are both closed under quadratic and higher-order maps (see Tab.~\ref{tab:setRep}).
+A set representation that is very similar to Taylor models are polynomial zonotopes, which were first introduced in \cite{Althoff2013a}.
+A computationally efficient sparse representation of polynomial zonotopes was recently proposed in \cite{Kochdumper2019}.
+Due to their polynomial nature, Taylor models and polynomial zonotopes are both closed under quadratic and higher-order maps (see Table~\ref{tab:setRep}).